kollin-brandenburg/ICS_HCM/LabGuide100.md

 This is the first of several labs that are part of the **ICS Development** workshop.

 In this lab, we will explore the main parts of Integration Cloud Service (ICS).
 You will acquire a good overview of the Oracle Integration Cloud Service (ICS), the next generation integration platform.
 You will explore various consoles and tools available to interact with your integration.
 The exercise will get your familiar with all the tooling available to work with this cloud service.
+Oracle ICS can function as a central hub for taking in external data feeds, correctly formatting it for HCM Cloud, and automating the final upload of external data into HCM Cloud via HCM Data Loader, With all feeds flowing through ICS, there is greater visibility into the end-to-end data flow between HCM Cloud and external systems.
+This greatly reduces the integration cost.

 We’ll look at the following:
 1. Oracle Cloud Services Dashboard